 In Music at Gwladys Street, we would like all children engage, enjoy and progress within a broad and balanced curriculum, which challenges them.
 We aim children to gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing and composing across a wide variety of historical periods, styles, traditions and musical genres.

-We are committed to developing a curiosty for the subject, as well developing opportunities and understanding the importance that it can be used to express feelings.
+We are committed to developing a curiosity for the subject, as well developing opportunities and understanding the importance that it can be used to express feelings.

-Through focussed teaching we ensure that our musicians show the following characteristics:
+Through focused teaching we ensure that our musicians show the following characteristics: